Five Key Takeaways from Our 2020 in.sight Virtual Conference + Expo

-Earlier this week, we hosted our in.sight virtual user conference + expo for three days of engaging and informative experience.
-This year’s edition of our annual event was hosted online and featured a comprehensive set of Trimble leaders and customers, all connecting in our virtual platform to learn from each other and find out new ways to utilize technology to maximize performance and efficiency.
+In August, we hosted the 2020 in.sight virtual user conference + expo for three days of engaging and informative experience.
+This edition of our annual event was hosted online and featured a comprehensive set of Trimble leaders and customers, all connecting in our virtual platform to learn from each other and find out new ways to utilize technology to maximize performance and efficiency.

 Although we wish we could have been together in person in 2020, the virtual experience provided numerous ways for us to interact, have fun, network and connect with like-minded users from across the world.